min2ha/ukwa-site/content/target/40733/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister's Office: PM speech on the UK's strength and security in the EU: 9 May 2016

 Prime Minister David Cameron set out what the UK’s European Union membership means for British strength and security in the world.